Skip to main content Skip to main navigation

 If your child asks you to download a game or app on a smartphone or tablet, rather than downloading it and handing the device back when it’s ready, involve them in the purchase process.

 Take the opportunity to explain to them how much it costs.
 If they get pocket money, explain how much it costs in terms of what they get – perhaps even deduct it from their pocket money.
-Or if they have a piggy bank full of coins, perhaps get them to pay the amount the game cost with coins from their collection.
+Or if they have a piggy bank full of coins, perhaps get them to pay the amount the game costs with coins from their collection.

 Set them up an online savings account

 In days gone by school kids would often have a passbook for their first savings account, where they could watch their balance grow over time ledger line by ledger line.
-With so many transactions happening online these days, you may consider opening them up a bank account online, so they can see their savings build up over time through Internet banking.
+With so many transactions happening online these days, you may consider opening them up a bank account online, so they can see their savings build up over time through online banking.

-Open up an account that can be opened online and that you can use Internet Banking to deposit money into their account.
+Open up an account that can be opened online and that you can use Online Banking to deposit money into their account.
 It’s a great way to teach the time-honoured lessons about saving and spending.

 Set savings goals and shop around online